tfpauly/privacy-proxy/draft-private-access-tokens.md

 Upon receipt of this challenge, Clients use it in the Issuance protocol as described in {{issuance}}.
-The output of that protocol is a Token bound to the redemption challenge.
+The output of that protocol is a Token bound to the token challenge.
 The Token is a structure that begins with a single byte that indicates a version.
 This document defines version 1, which indicates use of private tokens based on RSA Blind Signatures {{BLINDSIG}}, and determines the rest of the structure contents.